 2. Lead Paint & Asbestos

 These outdated and dangerous materials can be hazardous and expensive to remove.
 Lead paint and asbestos, if kept in good repair, can be sealed, covered up and avoided, especially if there are no small kids in the home.
 These materials become dangerous when they fall into disrepair and can be costly to remove.
 Having it removed requires a Lead Certified contractor or a Department of Labor Standard asbestos certified professional.
+Be sure that you're using a HEPA Dust Vacuum whenever dealing with lead paint.

 Anything made from wood has the potential to rot.
 Humidity, condensation or wherever water come into contact with wood can contribute to this.
 It’s not always easy to spot and can spread if not properly taken care of.
 Window sills, exterior doors, and the area around dishwasher/washing machines are good areas to keep an eye on.
 Anything that looks wet or soft is a potential problem area.
 As with everything, catching this problem early on can save you big time.